Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 She gave him a friendly hug.
 "Hey."

 Julian took off his jacket and hung it up.
-"So...what’s *she* like?"
+"So... what’s *she* like?"

 Xiù made an exasperated noise.
 "I don’t know *how* that woman is Allison’s mom."